 Thankfully, there is an increasing number of wearables and gadgets that make it easy to call for help.
 Although we’ve had panic buttons for a while, its only recently though that they have become smaller, wearable and more discreet.

-While these are predominantly marketed towards women, some of them are unisex in design so could be used by men.
-After all, statistics show that victims of public crime are overwhelmingly young adult males, although the lack of crime reporting makes it difficult to get accurate numbers.
+While these are predominantly marketed towards women, some are unisex in design so could be used by men as well.
+After all, statistics show that victims of public crime are overwhelmingly young adult males although the lack of crime reporting makes it difficult to get accurate numbers.

-Nimb is a ring that puts personal security right into your hands, keeping you safe at all times and connected in case of emergency.
+Nimb is a ring that puts personal security at your fingertips, keeping you safe at all times and connected in case of emergency.

-In the heart of the system there’s a personal wearable device, the ring with a panic button.
-Press and hold the button — and the message with your GPS location is immediately and silently sent to friends and family, people nearby, police and emergency services or members of our community.
-You can do this with a touch of a thumb, you don’t even need the other hand to be free.
+At the heart of the system there’s a personal wearable device, the ring with a panic button.
+Press and hold the button — and the message with your GPS location is immediately and silently sent to friends and family, people nearby, police and emergency services or members of the Nimb community.
+You can do this with a touch of a thumb and don’t even need the other hand to be free.

 Once the emergency alarm is activated, the device automatically starts recording audio which can be useful later on.
 The ring also protects against mobile phone loss, gently vibrating when your phone winds up too far away from you.